 Our Analysis and Test Results

 The Gregory Maya 22 is made of durable 210D nylon with a 420D nylon bottom.
 It is available in one size only with a 17-inch, adjustable torso and weighs 28 ounces.

 While this pack is not particularly uncomfortable in any way, it isn't a standout for comfort either.
 There's minimal padding on the hip belt and only slightly more on the shoulder straps.
-There is a decent amount of padding on the back, with a mesh covering and cutouts to increase ventilation, but without a rigid internal frame to hold those layers apart, the Maya isn't nearly as breathable as the completely open suspended mesh backs of Osprey Sirrus 24 or the Deuter Futura 22.
+There is a decent amount of padding on the back, with a mesh covering and cutouts to increase ventilation, but without a rigid internal frame to hold those layers apart, the Maya isn't nearly as breathable as options with a mesh back panel.
 Also, with no framing, a full load or a reservoir in the hydration sleeve forces the back of the pack to bow inward against you, which is not all that comfortable.
 If you plan on packing a lot on your day trips, check out the Jade 28, also from Gregory.
 It has a frame suspension and an open mesh back and is much more comfortable with a heavy load than the Maya.

 The Maya 22 isn't offered in multiple sizes, though it does feature an adjustable torso length.
-It's one of the few packs with this feature and uses a velcro system slightly narrower than it's cousin, the Gregory Jade.
+It's one of the few packs with this feature and uses a velcro system slightly narrower than some other Gregory bags we tested.
 The load-lifting straps on the shoulder straps are mildly effective, as the back of the pack can extend up beyond the shoulder straps, unlike some other packs in this review.
 But, like many of the packs that we tested, the hip belt is on the small side, and if you wear larger than a size 2 or 4 (as most of us do), you might not get great coverage.
-The hip belts on the CamelBak Sequoia and even the Jade are much longer and provide more coverage and support.